NityanandMishra/-Treasure-Island/README.md

 You've reached a river.
 Do you swim across or wait for a boat?
 Type 'swim' or 'wait': wait
 ...
 Congratulations!
-You found the treasure
+You found the treasure!